rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

 2. Attach the volume to the running instance.
 To do this, you'll need so specify what device identifier the volume should have within the instance.
-   Make sure you don't accidentally use a device identifier that's already been used.
+   Make sure you don't accidentally use a device identifier that's already being used.
 In this case, I know that `/dev/xvdc` is being used for swap and that `/dev/xvdb` is free, so I'll use that:

          $ nova volume-attach myinstance da6ae608-4673-4b24-acd4-75e527b5969a /dev/xvdb